 Qīnglóng fourth year he died, posthumous name Jìng-hóu “Tranquil Marquis.”
 His son Tài succeeded.
 The Emperor [Cáo Ruì] in memorial of Qún’s achievements and virtues divided Qún’s fief to give fief to one son as a full Marquis.
 (1)

 - (1) Wèishū states: Qún from beginning to end repeatedly secretly explained gains and losses, every time sending up letter of matters, then at once cut his drafts, at the time of the people and his junior relatives none were able to know.
-Of commentators some ridiculed Qún as occuping seat saluting in silence.
-During Zhèngshǐ Imperial Order compiled the various ministers’ sent up memorials, into Míngchén Zòuyì, the Court ministers then saw Qún’s remonstration matters, and all sighed.
+Of commentators some ridiculed Qún as occupying seat saluting in silence.
+During Zhèngshǐ Imperial Order compiled the various ministers’ sent up memorials, into Míngchén Zòuyì, the Court ministers then saw Qún’s remonstrance matters, and all sighed.

 - Yuán-zǐ states:

 - Someone said: “Would former Minister Treasurer Yáng Fù not be a loyal minister?
 Seeing the ruler of men’s wrongs, then agitated and angry he would deal with it, with men speaking not once without principle, would it not be what is called: ‘Ruler’s minister speaks boldly, not bending to it!'”